-The company is continuing its evaluation of several viable alternatives for the Mirador Project power supply.
+The company is continuing its evaluation of a number of viable alternatives for the Mirador Project power supply.
 The estimated demand for the Mirador Project is 30 MW.
 The options under consideration include the following:

-- 1. Connect to an existing hydroelectric plant that is located near the Mirador Project site.
-With planned expansions, this hydroelectric plant complex will have a capacity of 59 MW. - 2.
-Develop a potential 56 MW (preliminary evaluation) hydroelectric project located approximately 15 km from the Mirador Project site. - 3.
-Develop potential 30 MW hydroelectric projects located 70 km from the Mirador Project site. - 4.
-Connect directly to the Ecuador electrical grid.
-The company is considering two options for the connection. - 5.
-Install an onsite thermal power generation plant.
+- 1. Connecting to an existing hydroelectric plant that is located near the Mirador Project site.
+With planned expansions, this hydroelectric plant complex will have a capacity of 59 MW; - 2.
+Developing a potential 56 MW (preliminary evaluation) hydroelectric project located approximately 10 km from the Mirador Project site; - 3.
+Developing potential 30 MW hydroelectric project located 70 km from the Mirador Project site; - 4.
+Connecting directly to the Ecuador electrical grid.
+The company is considering two options for such a connection; and/or - 5.
+Installing an onsite thermal power generation plant.

 The above options are being evaluated for economic feasibility, stability, reliability, constructability, and maintainability.
-The company is confident that it can secure a reliable power supply for the Mirador Project's phase one needs and also for future expansion with several additional hydroelectric options near the Mirador site.
+The company is confident that it can secure a reliable power supply for the Mirador Project's phase one needs and also for future expansion.